ABOUT CAPERNAUM

 Why did you choose to become a therapist?

 I was always drawn to the healthcare field, and knew I wanted to work with kids.
-After doing some shadowing in college, I realized pediatric OT gave me the best of both worlds.
+After shadowing in college, I realized pediatric OT offered the best of both worlds.
 I love that my job lets me play with kids while helping them achieve their goals!

 My undergraduate degree is in Exercise and Sport Science from St. Catherine University.
 My Doctorate of Occupational Therapy degree is also from St. Catherine University.